Zabrimus/VDRSternELEC/README.md

 ---

 -> :file_folder: **packages**
-This is the heart of VDR*ELEC.
+This is the heart of VDRSternELEC.
 The packages directory contains all packages that are added to upstream LE/CE.
 This directory is handled during the build process as if it is part of the upstream ```packages``` directory.
 For a new package you need at least a package.mk file.
-See VDR*ELEC and LE/CE sources to see how this works.
+See VDRSternELEC and LE/CE sources to see how this works.
 You also have the possibility to modify and add patches and files to the existing packages.

 ### VDR*ELEC as a developing platform